jyscao/jyscao.github.io/content/posts/06_gossip.md

-As you can see, when the message sent to the node is new (command is `"/NEW"`), the current node will relay the message to all of its neighbors using their clients (`p.send_message(...)`).
-But if the message was already one that has been relayed to it from a previous node, the node will exclude the upstream relaying node when proceeding with its own relaying responsibilities.
+As you can see, when the message sent to the node is new (command is `"/NEW"`), the current node will relay the message to all of its neighbors using their clients (`p.send_message(...)`)[^2].
+But if the message was already one that has been relayed to it from a previous node, the node will skip the upstream relaying node when proceeding with its own relaying responsibilities.

-This is basically how the GossipServer works.
-For how the other commands are handled by it, please read the code.
+[^2]: These neighbor nodes, of course would then save the relayed message, and in-turn continue the relaying to their own respective neighbors.
+An alternative messaging mechanism would be to check if a node has already received the same message from another neighbor; if not save and relay as is done here; if so, then skip the processing of this redundant message.
+Each approach has their own pros and cons.

-### Network Topology & Peers
+### Peers & Network Graphs

+The last important piece in the implementation of this gossip network is the component responsible for the network topology and thus peers assignment.

 You may recall seeing in the `ServerSettings` dataclass shown earlier that each node's server contained a `peers` property of type `list[GossipClient]`.